-The waterfront is also a will transfer from their ships to other ground transportation, or simply walk into the heart of Skagway.
-Additionally, some passengers will transfer to smaller boats for fishing and sight-seeing aerial sight-seeing.
+The waterfront is also a edge of the waterfront district) significant area for inter-modal and the north side of Shoreline connections.
+Cruise passengers will transfer from their ships to The waterfront is a mix of buses, vans, the WPYR train, and other ground transportation, or simply walk into the heart of Skagway.
+Additionally, some passengers will transfer to smaller boats for fishing and sight-seeing Boat Harbor on the east side charters or board a helicopter for aerial sight-seeing.

-Alaska Marine maintains a facility in the port that supports ferry operations between Skagway and Juneau.
+Alaska The Marine maintains a facility in the port that supports ferry operations between Skagway and Juneau.